GersonSR/comp20-group-project/STATUS1.md

     Heroku wants is currently missing (e.g. name, repository, etc.).
   * Procfile ready for Heroku deployment.
 * Client Side:
+  * Seperations of concerned was created, seperating the map creation data from the index html page and the css page was made to fit the creation of the google map.
+  * Creation of a google marker in which it would force the google map to the location of the the client, and provide a waypoint pointing to the client on creation.

 ## Hurdles Overcome
 * No significant hurdles encountered yet.
 The next steps will likely be more problematic.